 Posted by Lori Maravilla on October 15th, 2014

 Most yoga classes are 75-90 minutes long, allowing modern yogis to fit a practice into their busy lives.
 This 3 hour practice has been created for those yogis who desire to amp up their awareness and empowerment tools.
 Karen has enjoyed the health benefits of the yoga asanas for 16 years, which includes regular 3-4 hour practices.
-Beginning this Saturday, October 18th, and through November, Hot Box Yoga community is offering five dates to dive into the benefits of the 3 hour SURRENDER practice.
-Come find out how deeply your body will open with uninterrupted yoga.
+Beginning in January pre-pay $20 with Paypal button below or $25 at the door.
+A beautiful way to deepen your yoga practice, Hot Box Yoga now offering 3 hour SURRENDER, come find out how deeply your body will open with uninterrupted yoga.

 All of this extra practice time will help condition and tone your body and help keep your metabolism humming at a healthy rate and will keep you strong as we move into the Thanksgiving, Christmas, and New Years holiday season!!!